Euonymus americanus

 How To Grow A Strawberry Bush

 Strawberry bushes can be grown in a number of ways.
-Growing from seed is effective, but seeds must be cold-stratified for 1 to 3 months before they will be fertile.
+Growing from seed is effective, but red orange seeds must be cold-stratified for 1 to 3 months before they will be fertile.
 (2)

 These plants can also be grown from stem cuttings taken in the warmer months, while the plant holds leaves.
 Root division is another good way to grow new plants.

-These plants can be grown in poorly drained soil but will definitely do better in well-drained soil that is rich in organic matter.
+These plants can be grown in poorly drained moist soils but will definitely do better in well-drained soil that is rich in organic matter.

 While they are moderately drought-resistant, this plant should be kept well watered and mulching is a good idea, especially in warmer and drier climates as it keeps the roots moist for longer.

-Euonymus Americanus bushes are shade tolerant but grow best in partial shade to full sun.
+The American strawberry shrub grows best in light shade, but it may handle partial shade to full sun.
 Grow these plants in USDA hardiness zones 6 to 9 and to UK zone 6.

 Care and Maintenance